eyaget/academic-kickstart2/content/home/teaching.md

  css_class = ""
 +++

-Jan 2017 - May 2017, **Computer System Engineering**, *Singapore University of Technology and Design*, Singapore
+*Jan 2017 - May 2017, **Computer System Engineering**, Singapore University of Technology and Design, Singapore*
   * **Description**: As part of my PhD study requirement, I served as a Teaching Assistant (TA) for an undergraduate course, namely **Computer Systems Engineering**, at Singapore University of Technology and Design, with course instructors **Prof. David Yau** and **Dr. Jit Biswas**.
-  * Key topics:
+  * **Key topics**:
-  *   Basic principles in the design of large-scale computing systems
+  - Basic principles in the design of large-scale computing systems
-  *   Process management and multithreaded programming
+  - Process management and multithreaded programming
-  *   Process scheduling, synchronization, deadlock
+  - Process scheduling, synchronization, deadlock
-  *   End-to-end network performance (e.g., loss, throughput, and delay)
+  - End-to-end network performance (e.g., loss, throughput, and delay)
-  *   Network security: applied cryptography; key certification; CIA triad types of network attacks Client-server network programming; HTTP and the World Wide Web
+  - Network security: applied cryptography; key certification; CIA triad types of network attacks
+  - Client-server network programming; HTTP and the World Wide Web